divaricatum/cl-faq/README.md

 This can happen when the date on your computer is incorrectly set to a date in the future later than the license expiration date.
 Allegro CL will not start because it thinks the license has expired.
-You cannot renew because the Franz Inc. computers (which are presumably set to the correct date) determine it is not time to renew.
 You can check the date on your computer by looking at the Date/Time entry on the Control Panel.
 Please consult your Windows documentation for information on resetting the date on your computer.

 <span id="s3q7"></span>